forwardemail/forwardemail.net/app/views/faq/index.md

     Security:
   </strong>
   <span>
-    For security, redirect actions are limited to 10 per script and 100 per day.
-Vacation responses are rate-limited to prevent abuse.
+    Redirects are checked against configured policy and rate limits.
+Vacation responses and notifications are rate-limited to prevent abuse.
   </span>
 </div>